keslaki/DRIFT/README.md

 # DRIFT MNIST Classifier

-This project demonstrates the use of DRIFT (Discrete Fourier Transform-inspired) and PCA feature sets in a neural network classifier on the MNIST dataset.
+This project demonstrates the use of DRIFT (Data Reduction via Informative Feature Transformation) and PCA feature sets in a neural network classifier on the MNIST dataset.

 ## Features

 - Generates custom mode shapes for DRIFT features
-- Extracts DRIFT, PCA, and scaled features from MNIST
+- Extracts DRIFT, PCA, and Full Model features from MNIST
 - Trains and evaluates a configurable feedforward neural network on each feature set

 ## Files